 This Annex contains a collection of standardized report forms that may be used by Service Facilities involved in the repair, overhaul or reclamation of Ex equipment.

-While Ex Service Facilities are free to use their own report formats, those used by the Service Facility should contain the same level of information as that detailed in these sample forms.
+While Ex Service Facilities are permitted to use their own report formats, those used by the Service Facility should contain the same level of information as that detailed in these sample forms.

 ExCBs shall use this Annex as a guide when determining the suitability of such forms used by Service Facilities in the IECEx Service Facilities Scheme.